 Substance Abuse Resources and support services

-- As a result of Governor Patrick declaring a Public Health Emergency on the opioid crisis in Massachusetts, retail pharmacies are authorized to dispense Naloxone Rescue Kits.
+- As a result of the State's Public Health Emergency on the opioid crisis in Massachusetts, retail pharmacies are authorized to dispense Naloxone Rescue Kits.
 Call or visit your local pharmacy and ask if they can fill a prescription for naloxone.
 Persons at risk of opiate related overdose and family members or others in a position to assist a person at risk of overdose can obtain naloxone from a pharmacy.
 Governor's Press Release 0327-governor-declares-public-health-emergency

 - Mass DPH Opioid Overdose Prevention & Reversal Information and where to get Naloxone in Massachusetts at no charge. - pdf Update 9/25/14 -- due to the state shortage of naloxone, call first to inquire from any agency on this list.